How to get tickets

 The card transaction is a one-time-only thing, managed by Stripe.
 The token we receive is unique to the one purchase and can be used only to refund you should the event be cancelled.

 Logs of all transactions are maintained by Stripe, and we have access to these via our Stripe account (not via this web site.)
-Some logs contain the last four digits of your card number and its expiry date.
+The logs contain the last four digits of your card number, its expiry date and your postcode.

 This site, Pindrop Events, also uses two cookies as a standard-practice security measure to protect against attacks known as Cross-Site Forgery Requests